 From Submission to Being Published:

 The JPAS senior editor or his designee will review your contribution.
 The senior editor or his designee will send your title and abstract to the editorial board for review.
 The editorial board will review your contribution and make a recommendation to the senior editor or his designee to publish, not publish or publish with conditions.
 Should corrections or additions need to be made to your contribution, the senior editor or his designee will inform you.
 This process should not exceed 60 days, and if so, only communicate with the senior editor or his designee for a resolution.
 The JPAS senior editor or his designee will inform you when (or if) your contribution will be published.
-For those new to academic publishing, it is recommended that they seek a local published mentor or a JPAS mentor (to request a JPAS mentor, contact the senior editor or his designee via firstname.lastname@example.org).
-There is no processing fee or charge to submit a contribution to our journal.
+For those new to academic publishing, it is recommended that they seek a local published mentor or a JPAS mentor (to request a JPAS mentor, contact the senior editor or his designee via email@example.com).

 The content of The Journal of Pan African Studies (JPAS) incorporating Africology: The Journal of Pan African Studies in 2010 is copyrighted, thus all rights are reserved, requiring that no portion of its content be reproduced in any form for profit without documented permission of the publisher or the author.